Massage Therapist In York

 Pain Relief Massage

-How Does A Pain Relief Massage Work
+How Does Massage Treat Pain

 Your muscles and tendons are in use whether you are sitting at a desk or having a workout.
 And although lifting weights is more likely to result in a strain or injury, all can cause problems.
 Sitting, especially for long periods, shortens your hamstrings, calves and the muscles at the top of your legs.
 It also affects your lower back, neck and shoulders, especially if you have a lot of stress.
-This can also result in issues with your posture that leave you prone to tight muscles and knots.
-Or it could come over time from the same repetitive movements leaving you with painful inflammation.
+This can also result in issues with your posture that leave you prone to tight muscles and knots, or it could come over time from the same repetitive movements leaving you with painful inflammation.
 If left untreated you could develop chronic aches, pains, strains and even trapped nerves.

-Pain Relief Massage For Lower Back And Sciatica
+Lower Back Pain And Sciatica

 Although lower back pain and sciatica are not necessarily the same thing, they usually have similar causes.
 One of them is a slipped disc, which should always be initially dealt with by a visit to your doctor.
 By lifting something too heavy with improper form, you may have strained your back, leading to this pain, especially if you relied on bending at the waist instead of engaging your legs and core.
 Or it might have come on due to poor posture, weakened muscles or a muscle imbalance.

-Pain Relief Massage For Neck And Shoulders
+Tight Neck And Shoulders

 There are two common causes of neck and shoulder pain.
-The first is poor posture from looking down at a screen or phone, especially while seated.
-This puts your entire spine in an unnatural position, lengthening and weakening your trapezius and the muscles of your neck.
+The first is poor posture from looking down at a screen or phone, especially while seated, as this puts your entire spine in an unnatural position, lengthening and weakening your trapezius and the muscles of your neck.
 The trapezius muscle extends across to your shoulders and down past your shoulder blades, where it can also cause pain.
 If you are sitting while watching TV or looking up at a computer monitor, this shortens the muscles instead.
 The result is usually pain, stiffness or knots, and it can even lead to headaches or migraines.

 The other common cause of neck and shoulder pain is stress or anxiety.
 This can cause you to shrug your shoulders, clench your jaw or grind your teeth.
 Many people have this along with poor posture, which can lead to a lot of pain that causes headaches, migraines and poor sleep.

-Pain Relief Massage For Calves
+Pain Relief For Calves

 Limited flexibility in your calf muscles, particularly the gastrocnemius and soleus, is a common cause of calf pain.
 These are at the back of your lower leg and can become tight and sore even from a sedentary lifestyle.
 Long periods sitting down puts your calves in a shortened position which can lead to pain in your feet.
 Ill-fitting or unsupportive footwear can also be a contributing factor.
 Exercise, running or walking uphill can make things worse and result in knots, inflammation or even strains.
 Issues that cause calf pain can also affect your walking action which can lead to developing pain in your shins.
 If left untreated this could go on to cause shin splints which can be a chronic and painful condition.